Sweet Treasure in the Heart of Mexico’s Largest Island

-Deep in the heart of Mexico’s largest island densest jungle lies a treasure.
+Deep in the heart of Mexico’s largest island and densest jungle lies a treasure.
 Liquid gold.
 Honey.
 But not just any honey, potent healing honey used for centuries by the Maya as a cure-all.

 For hundreds of years before the first Europeans set foot in Central America, it fueled Mayan armies.
 As well as all internal and external healing and preventative medicines.

-Everything from healing a woman’s cesarean scar after childbirth through to internal preventative practices managing diabetes, cholesterol, and blood pressure.
+Everything from healing a woman’s cesarean scar after childbirth to internal preventative practices managing diabetes, cholesterol, and blood pressure.

 In the middle of Cozumel Island, off the eastern coast of the Yucatan Peninsula is where today’s Mayan descendants have built the Mayan Bee Sanctuary.

 It’s fitting.
 They’d want the most special honey close by as its customary to lay flowers and honey at the feet of Ixchel, the island’s goddess as an offering.

 Before you can enter the jungle sanctuary, first you must be purified by a local shaman.This washes away any ill will, negativity, nervousness, or harmful intent you may consciously or subconsciously have against the bees.
 This sanctuary is a peaceful place.